 It’s because I don’t have to open another app/software/website to be able to access my client database.
 Everything is in Gmail!
 And as a freelancer, it’s always open on my browser (though I try not to check on it too much ?).

 I enjoy using Streak because everything I need for a CRM tool is here.
 Features like view tracking, send later, and even snippets.
 I can save canned responses, lines, or paragraphs and use it on any of my emails.

 In addition, the database kind of feels like an Excel or Google Spreadsheet.
 When adding new information such as contacts, notes, and organizations, all you have to do is double click on the cell and enter the information.

 For now, Streak has everything I need from a CRM tool (though you might find it too simplistic for your taste).
-Although it doesn’t have a dashboard like most CRM tools do, it’s database has a line tab which contains my current stats.
+Although it doesn’t have a dashboard like most CRM tools do, its database has a line tab that contains my current stats.

 By the way, did I tell you that although Streak lives inside Gmail, you can also use it for project management?

 You can add different “pipelines” or databases related to sales, project development, job search, or even customer support.
 You can also link everything together!

 Streak has a free plan which is ideal for startups with few contacts.
 You would still enjoy most of its features, although most advanced features like formulas, reports, and data validations are off-limits.